11 Best Stops on a road trip from Anchorage to Fairbanks Alaska

 Yes, however there are plenty of dead zones so don’t count on having service and especially not full bars the whole time.
-Around three quarters of the Parks Highway is covered with various cell providers at the time of this writing.
+Around three quarters of the Parks Highway is at least partially covered with various cell providers at the time of this writing (updated May 2023).
 If you are away from the road (such as in Denali National Park) then you will be mostly without service.
 Denali’s entrance area has service.

 If you’re relying on a strong signal for steaming music or podcasts, make sure to download them before your road trip so you don’t get frustrated losing the signal frequently.

 Where are the gas stations and other services?

 There are long stretches without towns and services, but there are also plenty of places to stop along the highway.
 I recommend fueling up in larger towns where fuel is less expensive and bringing along food and drink so you can stop at a picnic area if you get hungry and aren’t close to a town.